-We maintain certain capital lease obligations related to equipment purchases.
-In conjunction with the acquisition of HLP, we assumed additional capital lease obligations of approximately \$7.7 million.
-These capital lease obligations relate to equipment purchases and accrue interest at an average rate of 4.9%, and extend through the year 2020.
-As of January 31, 2017, our obligations under the HLP capital leases total \$3.3 million, of which \$1.6 million is classified as the current portion of long-term debt and \$1.8 million is classified as long-term debt on the accompanying unaudited condensed consolidated balance sheet.
+As of April 30, 2017, our obligations under capital leases and other total \$19.4 million, of which \$2.4 million is classified in the current portion of long-term debt and \$17.0 million is classified as long-term debt on the accompanying unaudited condensed consolidated balance sheet.
+These obligations accrue interest at an average rate of 3.77%, and extend through the year 2036.